 Figure 34.
 Confusion matrix for expert classification made over CNN classification.
 The true label represents the final expert decision made after classification by an algorithm.
-Hs - laminated shaly sand; Hsb - laminated shaly sand with bioturbation; Htb - laminated sandy shale with bioturbation; Ht - laminated sandy shale; Ml - laminated mudrock; Mm - massive mudrock; Sb - bioturbated sandstone; Sd - deformed sandstone; Sl - laminated sandstone; Tm - massive siltstone; Tm - mass
+Hs - laminated shaly sand; Hsb - laminated shaly sand with bioturbation; Htb - laminated sandy shale with bioturbation; Ht - laminated sandy shale; Ml - laminated mudrock; Mm - massive mudrock; Sb - bioturbated sandstone; Sd - deformed sandstone; Sl - laminated sandstone; Tm - massive sandstone; Tr - laminated siltstone; Tm - massive siltstone.
+Some misclassifications are done mostly inside the same rock type (the first letter of a class is similar between two classes).

-To further understand the abilities of ResNet-101 architecture, features from the last convolution layer were extracted and analyzed for different classes in the dataset (figure 35).
+To further understand the abilities of ResNet-101 architecture, features from the last convolution layer were extracted and analyzed for different classes in the dataset

+(figure 35).
 As seen in a figure, each filter extracts different information from the image.
 The filters on the first-row extract texture information, and the filters on the second row - collect structure information.